D. Blake Stringer

 I’m an academic with a non-traditional academic background, meaning I haven't spent my entire career at or near an academic institution.
 In 2013, I retired from the U.S. Army after 20 years, where I served as an officer, aviator, instructor, and research engineer.As a retired Army officer, I know how to lead, influence others, and execute the boss’ vision.
 As someone who worked in government research and development, I know how to manage a project, supervise technical professionals, and execute research.
 As a researcher, my funded research collaborations exceed $5.9M, with 40+ presentations and publications.
 Currently, as an academic professor, my most important function is to produce and develop engineers capable of handling the technical challenges of the 21st Century.My students would describe me as a great teacher but, more importantly, a positive mentor.
 My colleagues would describe me as friendly, hard-working, and collaborative.
 My superiors would describe me as the dependable “go-to person” when they need something done quickly and correctly.My research background includes rotorcraft propulsion drive systems, vertical-axis wind turbines, and most recently, electric vertical-takeoff-and-landing (eVTOL) propulsion and urban air mobility.
 Finally, as a pilot, I know how to operate the complex systems I teach students to build.

-D. Blake Stringer's Current Company Details
+D. Blake Stringer's current company

 The Ohio State University College of Engineering